 State pension systems are in need of a fundamental overhaul.
 In an era when retirement benefits have been shrinking across industries and professions, teachers' generous pensions remain fixed.
-In fact, nearly all states, including Connecticut, continue to provide teachers with a defined benefit pension system, an expensive and inflexible model that neither reflects the realities of the modern workforce nor provides equitable benefits to all teachers.
+In fact, nearly all states, including Mississippi, continue to provide teachers with a defined benefit pension system, an expensive and inflexible model that neither reflects the realities of the modern workforce nor provides equitable benefits to all teachers.

 The current model greatly disadvantages teachers who move from one state to another, career switchers who enter teaching and those who teach for fewer than 20 years.
 For these reasons alone, reform is needed.
-But the dubious financial health of states' pension systems makes this an area in need of urgent attenwas only 70 percent funded, significantly below recommended benchmarks, and that was before the recent market downturn.
-When funding cannot keep up with promised benefits, a new approach is clearly needed.
+But the dubious financial health of states' pension systems makes this an area in need of urgent attenpercent funded, significantly below recommended benchmarks.1 When funding cannot keep up with promised benefits, a new approach is clearly needed.
 And changes must be made immediately to alter the long-term outlook for the state, as it is exceedingly difficult to reduce promised benefits once a teacher is a member of the system-regardless of whether the state can afford them.

-Amount Connecticut pays for each teacher that retires at an early age with unreduced benefits until that teacher reaches age 654 tion.
+Amount Mississippi pays for each teacher that retires at an early age with unreduced benefits until that teacher reaches age 654 tion.
 Some systems carry high levels of unfunded liabilities, with no strategy to pay these liabilities down in a reasonable period, as defined by standard accounting practices.
-According to Connecticut's 2008 actuarial report, its system
+According to Mississippi's 2009 actuarial report, its system was only 67.3